percona/pmm/docs/using/interface.md

 3. Click *Log in*

 4. If this is your first time logging in, you'll be asked to set a new password.
-(We recommend you do).
+(We recommend you do.)
 Enter a new password in both fields and click *Submit*.

 5. If you wish, you can click *Skip* and continue using the default password.